 For the Dough

-- With a food processor, pulse the almond flour, coconut flour, xanthan gum, and sea salt.
+- Using a food processor, pulse the almond flour, coconut flour, xanthan gum, and sea salt together.

 - Split the dough in half and wrap each piece in plastic wrap.
 Refrigerate for at least 2 hours.